 Grove City, Pennsylvania

-The Borough of Grove City is located in the heart of scenic Western Pennsylvania.
-Its history began in 1798 when Valentine and Margaret Cunningham settled along the banks of Wolf Creek, then built a gristmill the following year.
-The small community, then known as Pine Grove, began to thrive with the connection of rail service and booming coal mining operations in the region.
+The Borough of Grove City is located in the heart of scenic Western Pennsylvania, about an hour north of Pittsburgh.
+Its history began in 1798 as a small community, then known as Pine Grove, that began to thrive with the connection of rail service and booming coal mining operations in the region.
 The community was renamed Grove City in 1883 when it became a borough.

 Celebrating arts and recreation

-Olde Town Grove City in a nonprofit organization committed to creating a better downtown Grove City through economic initiatives, promotional efforts and physical improvements.
-Some of the many events include First Friday Gallery Openings, Winter Wine Walk, Autumn Art Walk and Downtown Sounds.
-Olde Town Grove City has received a grant through the Pennsylvania Downtown Center and Keep Pennsylvania Beautiful to bring young artists and students into the community to create public art.
-A recent project was a 24-by-46-foot mural celebrating historical events and people from Grove City’s past.
+Olde Town Grove City is a nonprofit organization committed to creating a better downtown Grove City through economic initiatives, promotional efforts and physical improvements.
+The organization received a grant through the Pennsylvania Downtown Center and Keep Pennsylvania Beautiful to bring young artists and students into the community to create public art, including a 24-by-46-foot mural celebrating historical events and people from Grove City’s past.

 Reliable and local service

-The Borough of Grove City Electric Department was founded in 1908 and currently serves about 2,900 meters.
+The Grove City Electric Department was founded in 1908 and currently serves 3,036 meters.

 As a member of AMP, Grove City participates in AMP programs and projects that assist in providing reliable energy and other benefits to the community and its citizen-owners.
 These include: